 Skip to main content

-The WhiteBIT Broker Program enables trading platforms and fintechs to offer WhiteBIT exchange infrastructure to end users.
-Brokers earn a share of trading fees generated by referred users.
-The guide covers program enrollment, customer onboarding, sub-account architecture, API key management, and revenue tracking.
+The WhiteBIT Broker Program enables trading platforms and fintechs to offer WhiteBIT exchange access to end users.
+Brokers earn up to 40% of trading fees generated by referred customers.
+Each customer trades from a dedicated sub-account under the broker’s master account, with fee-free internal transfers and per-customer API keys.

 Broker Program overview